Listen. Listen. Listen.

 Why do so many teenagers miss out on relevant, profound education because at age ten it wasn’t yet clear to them what they wanted to do in life?
 Why isn’t your grandmother allowed to drop dead in her luscious garden when her time has come and she’s indicated that’s the way she’d like to go?
 Why are we so inflexible towards life taking its own course?

 Once enough of us understand why, we will begin to ‘stop’, able to return more and more to feeling and insight as the basis of governing our practical day.

 This will be a tiny yet significant step towards true progress.

-1) These lines have been taken from a longer poem titled ‘Don’t be afraid’ published in The Hanging Garden of Eden; The Ecstatic Confession of the Wisdom Adept Sri YanchiGuruji (The Dancing Lion Press, first edition 2009)
+1) These lines are from a longer poem titled ‘Don’t be afraid’, published in The Hanging Garden of Eden; The Ecstatic Confession of the Wisdom Adept Sri YanchiGuruji (The Dancing Lion Press, first edition 2009)